 How to Install MX player Custom Codec on Firestick

 Installing MX player Custom Codec on Firestick is very simple.
 Like the MX player Android app, Firestick also has the option to install Custom Codec.
-To install Codec on Firestick app, Open MX Player, go back into Settings -> Decoder, scroll to the bottom, click Custom Codec, and then choose the Codec.
+To install Codec on the Firestick app, Open MX Player, go back into Settings -> Decoder, scroll to the bottom, click Custom Codec, and then choose the Codec.

 How to change MX Player Codec?

 You only need to change it with a new version, if the previous Codec is outdated.
-Whenever MX Player is updated, It will check the version of custom codec loaded on your device.
+Whenever MX Player is updated, It will check the version of the custom codec loaded on your device.
 If it’s obsolete, it will show an error message that indicates “Custom Codec is out of date.
 Replace it with the new version”.
 To update Custom Codec, you need to download the latest version and follow the installation process again.

 Which MX Player Codec Supports AC3 or EAC3 Format?

 Although neon codec works best but for new users who don’t know their device architecture should try an All-in-one codec pack.
 It will automatically install all the Codec as per your device specification.
 After installation, you would be able to play videos with DTS audio, AC3, or EAC3 audio without any issues.